 In the Marvel Comics adaption of the movie, Autobot City is referred to as Fortress Maximus.
 The character and toy for Fortress Maximus would not be introduced until nearly a year after the film's release.

-In a bizarre kind of way, it could be said that the Decepticon 'Shockwave' appeared in two movies in 1986, the other being Aliens (1986).
+In a bizarre kind of way, this could be said that the Decepticon 'Shockwave' appeared in two movies in 1986, the other being Aliens (1986).
 In the MedLab scene, just before Ripley reaches out to hug Newt after setting off the fire alarm, there is a futuristic piece of medical apparatus with three objects handing down off of it that can be briefly seen in the foreground.
 These objects are actually three Transformers toys, namely the Decepticon 'Shockwave' made by Hasbro in 1985 (though it's possible that the toy might even be the earlier 'Galactic Man' sold by Radio Shack).
 The toys have been spray-painted a dull silver colour and are displayed in their laser gun 'mode', but with each of the robot toy's arms (i.e. the laser gun's barrel) split apart.
 In this 'semi-transformation' the toy is made to look looks kind of like a futuristic grasping tool or perhaps even a laser scalpel.

 The trivia items below may give away important plot points.